 If hiring professionals is not on your plans, take this tip very seriously: never attempt to carry your heavy furniture by yourself.

 Gather friends and take on the challenge together but always keep in my mind that trying to move heavy objects on your own — regardless of their size — is extremely dangerous and risky.

 Packing and wrapping furniture properly is the secret to make sure everything is protected for the long journey.

-Invest on bubble wrap, plastic wrap, masking tape and other high-quality packing materials and your furniture will make it to its destination in one piece and no scratches.
+Invest in bubble wrap, plastic wrap, masking tape, and other high-quality packing materials and your furniture will make it to its destination in one piece and no scratches.